No One Knows (EP)

-No One Knows is an extended play (EP) by Hong Kong actress and singer Stephy Tang (鄧麗欣, 邓丽欣), released on July 16, 2010 by Gold Typhoon.
+No One Knows is an extended play (EP) by Hong Kong actress and singer Stephy Tang (鄧麗欣, 邓丽欣), released on July 16, 2010, by Gold Typhoon.
 The title song was released as the first single and MV; it is the first of four tracks and was written by Roxanne Seeman, Kine Ludvigsen-Fossheim, and Olav Fossheim, with Cantonese lyrics by Yan Kin Keung.
 Tang sings all four tracks in Cantonese.

 Concept and style

 The concept behind the album was to create a new image for Stephy Tang, former member of the Cantopop group Cookies, transforming Tang into a sexy dance queen.
 This included image guidance, line dance, costumes and songs.
 Tang's dance style was influenced by Kelly Chen.

-The style of the album is '90's retro disco.
+The style of the album is '90s retro disco.
 The EP includes four uptempo dance songs including No One Knows and High Heels.
 The attitudes of the songs are focused on issues of modern women and their values of love and living in the material world. leaving behind any connection with the "tenderness" she was known for.
 The lyrics of the songs of the "No One Know" album reflect feminism of the new generation.

 Roxanne Seeman, Kine Ludvigsen, and Olav Fossheim, who wrote songs for Jacky Cheung's Private Corner album, wrote the single and title track "No One Knows".